 A lot can be deciphered about the nature and character of an agency about the software and automation tools they use.
 For example, a good and credible SEO agency will always use premium tools like AHREFS, Moz, and SEMrush.
 These are paid tools and are worth it.

 Likewise, the best creative agencies use automation when it comes to social media performance.
-This means using tools like Buffer, Social Sprout, and even ZOHO to automate tasks like postings, gathering data, managing the CRM, and so on.
+This means using tools like Buffer, Social Sprout, and even ZOHO to automate tasks like postings, gathering data, managing the CRM, paid social media advertising and so on.